banner-hero

 Unique Winter Landscapes and Magical Night Skies

-The best thing about the winter season in the Everest Region is that it brings minimal rainfall and an adequate amount of snowfall to cover the rocky terrains with snow.
+The best thing about the winter season in the Everest Region is that it brings minimal rainfall and sufficient snowfall to cover the rocky terrain.
 Your path leading to Everest Base Camp will be covered in white snow.
 Looking around from an altitude, a panoramic view of Mount Everest, Lhotse, Nuptse, and Ama Dablam will mesmerize you with their white beauty, especially during the daytime when they glisten in the bright, warm sunlight.
 If it’s not snowing, you can witness the magical night skies filled with stars scattered across the sky.

 Experience Solitude and Less-Crowded Paths